McCune1224/matrix-miles/README.md

 ## Contributing

-This is a personal project showcasing full-stack IoT development.
-The codebase demonstrates production-ready practices for embedded systems integration with modern backend services.
+This is a personal project showcasing an IoT device talking with a dedicated Cloud Server / infra.
+Feel free to give feedback or if you want help getting this forked / how to set something similar up yourself, reach out :)

 ## License